 Chytrid

 Sofia Rodriguez is studying the effect of the chytrid fungus (Bd) on the behavior and genetics of tungara frogs.
-As part of tracking the spread of chytrid she led an expedition into Darien Gap in summer 2014.
+As part of tracking the spread of chytrid she led expeditions into Darien Gap in summer 2014 and 2015.
 Click here for a video and more information.